Some tips for cooking fish and shellfish on the barbecue

 For small shellfish such as prawns or scallops use metal or water-soaked wooden skewers or cook them in a grill basket.
-And you can even get wood planks to use on your barbeque - soak them before putting on the barbeque - they are supposed to give a good smoky flavour to the food - try cedar planks, and serve directly on the wood.
+And you can even get wood planks to use on your barbecue - soak them before putting on the barbecue - they are supposed to give a good smoky flavour to the food - try cedar planks, and serve directly on the wood.
 We haven't tried them, so good luck with them!

 |Buy seafood for the barbecue!|